IsamAljawarneh/datasets/data/Chicago/NDVI/readme.md

-Certainly!
-Here's the description of the Chicago NDVI data in **Markdown format** for your `readme.md` file:

 ---

 # Chicago NDVI Data Description

 This dataset contains Normalized Difference Vegetation Index (NDVI) values extracted from satellite imagery for the city of Chicago, USA, covering several months between 2021 and 2023.
-The data was generated using a methodology similar to the one described in the [Data Collection and Preparation Guide](Data%20Collection%20and%20Preparation%20Guide.pdf) and is structured to facilitate spatial analysis of vegetation health over time.
+The data is structured to facilitate spatial analysis of vegetation health over time.

 ## Data Structure